 According to the B.C. government, this is part of a commitment to end hidden ownership of companies in B.C. and crack down on illegal activities, by helping companies, and in some cases authorities, identify the actual individuals (i.e. the natural persons behind holding companies, trusts, etc.) who own and control B.C. private companies.
 There are ongoing compliance requirements and potential fines for companies and shareholders who fail to comply.

 7. How much will all of this cost?

-For companies with straightforward ownership structures (i.e. all shares are held personally and directly controlled by the natural persons listed in the CSR of the company) whose significant individuals submit their responses on time and with no or minimal further investigation or guidance necessary, we will process the information provided and generate the Transparency Register for a flat fee of $200 (all-inclusive of taxes and disbursements) per company for which we act as the records office (billed at the time the Transparency Register is generated).
+For companies with straightforward ownership structures (i.e. all shares are held personally and directly controlled by the natural persons listed in the CSR of the company) whose significant individuals submit their responses on time and with no or minimal further investigation or guidance necessary, we will process the information provided and generate the Transparency Register for a nominal fee of approximately $250 plus taxes per company for which we act as the records office (billed at the time the Transparency Register is generated).

 For companies with more complex ownership structures (i.e. the significant individuals differ from the shareholders listed in the CSR and/or include one or more intermediaries) and those requiring further investigation, guidance, or document review, we are happy to assist.
-In such cases, please keep in mind that additional fees will apply at our corporate lawyers’ hourly rates ($250 to $450, plus taxes and disbursements).
+In such cases, please keep in mind that additional fees will apply at our corporate lawyers’ hourly rates.

 After October 1, 2020, you will be required to conduct an annual review of your Transparency Register, which we will remind you of when we send out your annual maintenance package.
-As a result of the increased time, administrative cost, and potential liability associated with maintaining corporate records on an annual basis, there will be a nominal increase to our annual maintenance fee from $395 to $410 (all-inclusive of taxes and disbursements) effective as of October 1, 2020.
+As a result of the increased time, administrative cost, and potential liability associated with maintaining corporate records on an annual basis, there will be a nominal increase to our annual maintenance fee effective as of October 1, 2020.